cinnData/MLearning/Examples/[ML-08E] Example - Handwritten digit recognition.md

 Out[15]: (0.92, 0.911)
 ```

+Still improving.
+With 100 trees (the default):

 ```
 In [16]: rfclf3 = RandomForestClassifier(max_leaf_nodes=128, n_estimators=100)
     ...: rfclf3.fit(X_train, y_train)
     ...: round(rfclf3.score(X_train, y_train), 3), round(rfclf3.score(X_test, y_test), 3)
 Out[16]: (0.924, 0.917)
 ```

+Slightly better, but the accuracy is getting flat.
+So, with a random forest classifier, we can easily achieve 90% accuracy.
+You can try variations on the size and the number of trees, doing a bit better.
+For instance, most practitioners prefer using the parameter `max_depth`, but is usually less effective that the corresponding maximum leaf nodes (note that $2^7 = 128$).

 ```
 In [17]: rfclf4 = RandomForestClassifier(max_depth=7, n_estimators=100)